-1st Essay: Friday, 2.
-February, at 11.59pm.
-2nd Essay: Friday, 30.
-March, at 11.59pm.
+1st Essay: Friday, 14.
+October, at 11.59pm (end of Week 6).
+2nd Essay: Tuesday, 22.
+November, at 11.59pm.

-(As an alternative to the essay requirement, you may elect to write a single research paper of 20 pages, exclusive of footnotes, on some subject relating to the U.S. Constitution, the Federal court system, the jurisdiction or operation of the courts, to be agreed between you and the faculty sponsor.
+(As an alternative to the essay requirement, you may elect to write a single research paper of 15 pages, exclusive of footnotes, on some subject relating to the Florida Constitution, the Florida court system (or federal court system if relevant to your SIP), the jurisdiction or operation of the courts, to be agreed between you and the faculty sponsor.
 If you elect this option, you should notify your faculty supervisor.
 This research paper must be submitted to the faculty sponsor prior to receiving a grade.)

-F. Telephone Conversations with Faculty Supervisor: Each extern will need to participate in at least two telephone conversations (or teleconferences) with the Faculty Supervisor.
-Each conversation should last about half an hour, and will be scheduled either over the lunch hour or in the early evening of Weeks 3-4 for the 1st Conversation, and Weeks 6-7 for the 2nd Conversation.
-In addition, the Faculty Supervisor will schedule at least two short conversations with each extern's Field Supervisor to discuss the extern's performance.
-These conversations should begin in Week 2.
+F. Telephone Conversations with Faculty Supervisor: Each student taking part in this Bridge course will need to participate in at least two telephone conversations (or teleconferences) with the Faculty Supervisor.
+Each conversation should last no more than half an hour, and will be scheduled either over lunch or in the early evening of Weeks 3-5 for the 1st Conversation, and Weeks 6-8 for the 2nd Conversation.
+In addition, the Faculty Supervisor may schedule a short conversation with the student's Field Supervisor to discuss the student's performance.
+These conversations should begin during or after Week 3.